Rinzller/FlightDeck/README.md

   * This will require a full rewrite but should reduce the memory used by the application by 80%

 ## For nerds
-This application is built using Avalonia.
+This application is built using ChatGPT and Avalonia.
 See https://avaloniaui.net/ for me details.